scottbez1/smartknob/README.md

 Requires advanced soldering experience to build - reflow and/or small-pitch surface-mount soldering are required, and assembly is quite time-consuming and delicate.

 Features:
+ - 240x240 round LCD, protected by 39.5mm watch glass on rotor
+ - Low cost BLDC gimbal motor, with a hollow shaft for mechanically & electrically connecting the LCD
  - Powered by ESP32-PICO-V3-02 (Lilygo TMicro32 Plus module)
- - 240x240 round LCD, protected by 39.5mm watch glass on rotor
  - PCB flexure and strain gauges used for press detection (haptic feedback provided via the motor)
  - 8 side-firing RGB LEDs (SK6812-SIDE-A) illuminate ring around the knob
- - USB C (2.0) connector for 5V power and serial data/programming (CH340)
+ - USB-C (2.0) connector for 5V power and serial data/programming (CH340)
  - VEML7700 ambient light sensor for automatic backlight & LED intensity adjustment
- - Versatile back plate for mounting - use either 4x screws, or 2x 3M medium Command strips for mounting
+ - Versatile back plate for mounting - use either 4x screws, or 2x 3M medium Command strips (with cutouts for accessing removal tabs after installation)
- - Front cover snaps on for easy access
+ - Front cover snaps on for easy access to the PCB

 #### Demo video